-The integration is halted and an event occurs whenever a Real elementary relation, e.g. "x > 2", changes its value.
+The integration is halted and an event occurs whenever an event generation expression Real elementary relation, e.g. "x > 2" o or floor(x), changes its value.
+An event generating expression has an internal buffer, and the value of the expression can only be changed at event instants.
+If the evaluated expression is inconsistent with the buffer, that will trigger an event and the buffer will be updated with a new value at the event instant.
 The value of such a relation can only be changed at event instants [in other words, Real elementary relations induce state or time events].
-The relation which triggered an event changes its value when evaluated literally before the model is processed at the event instant [in other words, a root finding mechanism is needed which determines a small time interval in which the relation changes its value; the event occurs at the right side of this interval].
-Relations in the body of a when-clause are always taken literally.
+The relation which triggered an event changes its value when evaluated literally before the model is processed at the event instant [in other words, a root finding mechanism is needed which determines a small time interval in which the relation expression changes its value; the event occurs at the right side of this interval].
+Relations in the body of a when clause are always taken literally.
+During continuous integration event generation expression has the constant value of the expression from the last event instant.
 During continuous integration a Real elementary relation has the constant value of the relation from the last event instant.